roryegerton/sample_app/README.md

-til Chapter 6, but it does no harm to include it now.)

-Listing 3.3: An improved README file for the sample app.
-README.md
 # Ruby on Rails Tutorial sample application

 This is the sample application for
 [*Ruby on Rails Tutorial: